-This blackened chicken was a dish I came up with many years ago when I was looking for a new chicken recipe that had lots of flavor, was not difficult and that everyone would love.
-The blackened seasoning on the chicken is a dry rub meaning you mix the spices together and press the chicken into it before cooking.
+This blackened chicken recipe was a dish I came up with many years ago when I was looking for a new chicken recipe that had lots of flavor, was not difficult, and that everyone would love.
+I wanted a recipe that I could serve to my family for a quick weeknight meal and also serve to guests when they visited.

-There are not many ingredients needed for this blackened chicken but I promise the flavor is out of this World.
+There are not many ingredients needed for this easy blackened chicken recipe but I promise the flavor is out of this World.
 I always get great feedback whenever I make this recipe and I make it a lot.

-How To Make This Blackened Chicken:
+How To Make Blackened Chicken

 - Step 2: Take your butterflied chicken breasts and place it in your dry rub making sure to coat all the chicken on both sides.